 Faculty Networking

-Connect with faculty on topics such as study-skill habits, meeting with professors and selecting an internship.
+Connect with faculty about study habits, meeting with professors, and choosing an internship.

 CSTEP Summer Transition Program for First-year and Transfer Students